 April 4, 2020 © by Judith Allen Shone

 You know we all need to be flexible and mobile for life ahead!
-Here we can create and continue a healthy habit!
+With the help of videos below, we can create and continue a healthy habit!🥰

 2-Gentle Chair Yoga routine

 Chair Yoga with Nina – Experienced with those in Senior Day Programs

 ‘Priority One’ Chair Based Exercises, Two videos from YouTube, are led by Alexis Mason – Two Basic Chair Exercise videos from Priority One – Beginning and Coordination